-Use the global configuration command aaa authentication to define the method table which uses TACACS+ for authentication.
-More information about command aaa authentication, please refer to "Authentication Configuration".
+Use the global configuration command an authentication to define the method table which uses TACACS+ to do authentication.
+More information about command an authentication, please refer to "Authentication Configuration".

 Use commands line and interface to apply the defined method table on interfaces or lines.
 More relative information, please refer to "Authentication Configuration".